rdiaz02/OncoSimul/README.md

 ======================

 The R/BioConductor OncoSimulR package is licensed under the GPLv3 license.
-Except for the file `randutils.h` (see below), all of the code for the OncoSimulR BioConductor package is Copyright 2012-2015 by Ramon Diaz-Uriarte.
+All of the code for the OncoSimulR BioConductor package is Copyright 2012-2015 by Ramon Diaz-Uriarte.

-The code in `OncoSimulR/src/randutils.h` is copyright Melissa E. O'Neill, and is licensed under "The MIT License (MIT)" in the terms explained in the file itself.
+The code in `miscell-files/randutils.h` is copyright Melissa E. O'Neill, and is licensed under "The MIT License (MIT)" in the terms explained in the file itself.
 This is a license that is
 [compatible with the GPL](http://directory.fsf.org/wiki/License:Expat).